History of the Collingwood Football Club: 2008

 Collingwood began 2008 in up-and-down fashion, winning three and losing three of their first six matches.
-They were smashed by the eventual premiers of Hawthorn by 65 points in round 7, before bouncing back to defeat the highly fancied St Kilda in round 8.
+The eventual premiers of Hawthorn smashed them by 65 points in round 7 before bouncing back to defeat the highly fancied St Kilda in round 8.
 They then produced a stunning 86-point demolition of reigning premiers Geelong in round 9, which turned out to be the Cats' only defeat of the home-and-away season.
 They looked set to challenge for the top 4, but poor form struck and they lost three consecutive matches from rounds 16–18 to fall off the pace.
 However, they recovered to win their next three games before losing to Fremantle in the final round to finish in 8th place.
 As a result, they played 5th-placed Adelaide in the 1st Elimination Final, and despite trailing by 24 points in the second quarter, ran over the top to win by 31.
 They were then soundly defeated by St Kilda in the semi-final to bring an end to their season.

 2009

-Collingwood was expected to challenge for the top 4 in 2009, but started poorly and sat at a 3–5 win–lose record after eight games.
+Collingwood was expected to challenge for the top 4 in 2009 but started poorly and sat at a 3–5 win–lose record after eight games.
 However, they recovered to win their next seven games before being easily beaten by reigning premiers on Hawthorn in round 16.
 They would win their next five before losing to the Western Bulldogs in round 22 by 24 points, just enough to push them down to 4th spot on percentage of the Bulldogs.
 The Magpies started well in their Qualifying Final against minor premier St Kilda, but were overrun by 28 points, and then faced a red-hot Adelaide at the MCG in the semi-final.
 Despite trailing by 32 points late in the second quarter, they surged home to win by 5 points after Jack Anthony kicked a goal from a free kick with just 20 seconds remaining.
-However, they were no match for Geelong in the Preliminary Final, going down by 73 points to finish the year.
+However, they were no match for Geelong in the preliminary final, going down by 73 points to finish the year.